bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 All list iterators are at least `ForwardIterator`.

 Double linked lists iterators can be `BidirectionalIterator`.
 Not all double linked lists expose a `BidirectionalIterator`.
-For example if the permanent end iterator is a just a `nullptr` pointer, it cannot implement the `operator--` leading to a `ForwardIterator` only.
+Typically the problem is with moving backwards from the end iterator.
+For example if the end iterator is a just a `nullptr` pointer, it cannot implement the `operator--` leading to a `ForwardIterator` only.

 NOTE: there is a difference between the ability to traverse a sequence in the reverse orderer (back to front), which all double linked lists can have, and